Altcoins Are Better Than Bitcoin

 Go Deeper

 The economic case for hard money and why a credible fixed supply matters.
-The foundational argument for why monetary policy cannot be a policy.
+The core argument for money whose supply no authority can change.

 How the existing monetary system works structurally, and what Bitcoin solves at the infrastructure level.
 Data-heavy and empirically grounded.